GDPR: Your Data, Your Rights

 Don Miller

 GDPR: Your Data, Your Rights!
-What Organizations Need to Know in 2026
+How Enterprise Data Exchange Supports GDPR Compliance in 2026

 In Summary

-For many organizations, GDPR is no longer simply a compliance exercise.
-It has become a framework for building customer trust, improving data governance, and demonstrating accountability in an increasingly privacy-conscious world.
+Today, GDPR is about more than regulatory compliance.
+It has become a framework for building customer trust, strengthening data governance, and demonstrating accountability.

 Key Takeaways